 Our goal is to perform the least invasive procedures possible to achieve the most positive results.
 These procedures typically are conducted on an outpatient basis, and you can return home right after treatment.
 Radiation therapy may be combined with surgery and/or chemotherapy to achieve maximum benefit.

-The Bay Area Hospital Radiation Therapy Center is the largest radiation therapy center on the Oregon Coast, serving hundreds of patients each year.
+Bay Area Cancer Center's radiation therapy faclity is the largest on the Oregon Coast, serving hundreds of patients each year.